 The apps allow you to stream episodes in standard or hi-def, view comments, and view individual show segments - the Segments tab acts a video table of contents of sorts - a subtle feature, but it really makes all the difference.

 There aren't many features besides the ones I've listed, but what the apps do do (ha), they do very well.
-Sometimes simple is good, and in the case of video streaming apps like these, the statement holds true.
 Read More

 If you're like most Android users, you may run into slight space issues when it comes to available internal storage for apps.
 The daunting task you face, then, is to go through each of your apps and locate the major megabyte offenders.
 What a pain.